 In such a scenario, it makes economic sense to outsource qualified professionals as a company is able to save on the overhead costs.
 Some of the most commonly outsourced professional services include accounting and legal services.

 Although mostly used in IT services, multisourcing is also applicable in many other business areas.
-Multisourcing simply means contracting IT services outsourcing and other business functions to external service providers.
+Multisourcing simply means contracting IT services outsourcing and other business functions to external service providers like Develux.
 Multisourcing helps create the best-of-breed team to undertake a task and achieve business goals.

 Business Process Outsourcing (BPO) is another biggest and common form of outsourcing.
 It generally deals with contracting specific or multiple business processes to a third-party provider.